osmbe/website/en/projects/traffic-sign.md

 - 9/2021: [first exploration of the dataset for mapping use](https://lists.openstreetmap.org/pipermail/talk-be/2021-September/011322.html).
 - 11/2021: [first filtering of traffic signs](https://lists.openstreetmap.org/pipermail/talk-be/2021-November/011374.html) published on MapRoulette
 - Since then the task has been updated occassionally and over 6000 new signs have been reviewed!
+We also passed along mistakes we saw to the managing government, who have used it to improve the source data.
 - 10/2022: first contacts with TomTom about automating the analysis flow